Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 ## Resource Management (Proposal)

-The **CSolution Project Manager** integrates an extended version of the Project Zone functionality of [CMSIS-Zone](https://arm-software.github.io/CMSIS_5/Zone/html/index.html) with this nodes:
+The **csolution - CMSIS Project Manager**  integrates an extended version of the Project Zone functionality of [CMSIS-Zone](https://arm-software.github.io/CMSIS_5/Zone/html/index.html) with this nodes:

 - [`resources:`](#resources) imports resource files (in